grothedev/fp_flutter/README.md

 * notifications
 * about page
 * put entire roadmap and feature plans and vision here
-* make a list of all shared preferences
 * URLS to simple display rather than API